Key Takeaways:

 Stable income equals lower risk in the lender’s eyes.
 So, there is a lower threshold for the minimum tenure to get a car loan than with any other employment category.

-While casual employment is one of the least stable categories of work, you will still be eligible for a car loan after just three months on the job.
+While casual employment is one of the least stable categories of work, you will still be eligible for a car loan after just one day as a casual worker.

-If you can demonstrate reliable and consistent income, then it will present well to the lender and you should have options.
+If you can demonstrate reliable and consistent income, then it will present well to the lender and you should have at least some options.

 Self-Employed (ABN)